zoiosilva/dclottery-d8/docs/site-conversion.md

 you may need to do a merge but that will require analysis/reviewing the specific changes to determine if they are desirable.

-- Do the same with the `.gitignore` in the custom theme directory copying the one from this repo's copycat theme.
+- Do the same with the `.gitignore` in the custom theme directory copying the one from this repo's sparkle_subtheme.
 This will likely need some adjustment to match the current theme's structure if it is an older site.

 - run `git ls-files -i --exclude-standard` to list all files that are now ignored that were previously committed.
 For each of them confirm they should be removed and remove them with `git rm --cached -r PATHS[]`.
 You can do whole folders